The oldest public wildflower garden in the United States

 Hog-peanut is a native annual twining vine growing up to 60 inches long on slender light green to reddish stems.
 Tendrils are absent; the stem twines in a left to right orientation.
-Stems have either appressed white hair or spreading light brown hair (as this example shows).
+Stems have either appressed white hair or spreading light brown hair (as in an example shown here).

 Leaves are alternate, on long stalks and divided into 3 leaflets, each of which is ovate with smooth margins.
 Each side leaflet has a short stalk; the terminal leaflet, with a much longer stalk, is also the largest leaflet.
 At the base of the main leaf stalk is a pair of small grooved stipules.
 Upper leaflet surface is green to dark green, the underside lighter with fine hair.

 The inflorescence is a cluster rising from the leaf axils, consisting of up to 15 5-parted tubular flowers of the pea type.
 The cluster elongates as the first flowers start to open.

 Flowers are of two types: Those that form an open flower on the upper stem are called "chasmogamous" and those that never open at ground level are called "cleistogamous."
 Both types are bisexual (perfect) and set seed.
 The 1/2 inch long chasmogamous flowers have 5 petals, white to lavender in color.
-One petal forms the upright banner (which folds backward), 2 form lateral wings and 2 form a keel, which curves upward.
+One petal forms the upright banner (which folds backward), 2 form lateral wings and 2 form a keel, which curves upward between the two laterals.
 The calyx tube is usually also white or very light green and is formed of 4 fused sepals with 4 pointed teeth on the upper edge.
 There are 10 stamens in 2 groups; one group of 9 with fused filaments and one singly.
 There is a single pistil with style.
 Style and stamens are visible in the mouth of the corolla, the keel petals do not hide them as in some Pea family species.
 Usually only the banner petal and the two laterals pick up a tint of color, the keel remaining white.
 Each flower has a short stalk, subtended by small oval bracts.
 The cleistogamous self-fertile flowers are produced on stolons along the ground.
-These are without petals and inconspicuous as they do not open.
+These are without petals and inconspicuous.